January 31, 2018, by Carla

 Professors have their fingers on the pulse of what is happening in their fields of concern.
 They might be approached by friends in the industry to scout for students who would be good candidates for certain positions.

 Let your teacher know that you’re looking for a career in this subject.
 Ask if they know of any available opportunities.
 If they can’t help you immediately, they’ll likely still keep you in mind throughout the school year and beyond.

 3. Attend a careers event

 This spring, your careers team are hosting hundreds of events.
 Make the most of these opportunities.
 Go to one, or two, or five!
-From skills workshops to help you master employability skills, to Spotlight On events providing insights into different sectors, to the Graduate Jobs Fair packed with employers who have graduate vacancies, there’s plenty of things you can make the most of on campus right now.
+From finding opportunities and applying workshops to help you master employability skills, to job and sector insight events providing insights into different sectors, to the Graduate Jobs Fair packed with employers who have graduate vacancies, there are plenty of things you can make the most of on campus right now.

 4. Try to squeeze in an internship

 Internships are a great opportunity for you to get to know people in a sector of interest and find out what it’s really like to work in that industry.
 They also afford you a chance to become invaluable to a group of people who will come to know you personally, which might result in a job.